Chinese (Mandarin) program activities

 Strategies for a successful peer-based learning classroom

-To organize an effective and successful peer-based learning classroom in a community language program, it is essential to consider the following strategies:
+To organise an effective and successful peer-based learning classroom in a community language program, it is essential to consider the following strategies:

 Grouping of students and group size